radon-h2020/radon-repository-miner/docs/cli/mine.md

 optional arguments:
-  -h, --help            show this help message and exit --branch BRANCH       the repository branch to mine (default: master) --exclude-commits EXCLUDE_COMMITS
+  -h, --help            show this help message and exit -b, --branch BRANCH   the repository branch to mine (default: master) --exclude-commits EXCLUDE_COMMITS
                         the path to a JSON file containing the list of commit hashes to exclude --exclude-files EXCLUDE_FILES